wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-whats-next.md

 ### Creating app passwords
 Users can create app passwords during their initial registration.
 They are given an option at the end of the registration process that allows them to create them.

-Additionally users can also create app passwords later on by changing their settings in the Azure Portal, the Office 365 portal or by
+Additionally users can also create app passwords later on by changing their settings in the Azure Management Portal, the Office 365 portal or by

 ### To create app passwords in the Office 365 portal
 --------------------------------------------------------------------------------